openplans/openblock-old/docs/install/custom.rst

-(The --migrate option is important; it loads some initial data that openblock depends on including stored procedures, and some default :doc:`Schemas <schemas>` that you can try out, modify, and delete as needed.)
+(The --migrate option is important; it loads some initial data that openblock depends on including stored procedures, and some default :doc:`Schemas <../main/schemas>` that you can try out, modify, and delete as needed.)